 The actual number of singles, doubles, triples, home runs and walks the batter had per plate appearance for the appropriate year, modified by the opposing pitcher and fielders as discussed below, determines his chances at each at-bat.
 The batter's RBI's and runners' runs scored totals are used to determine how far the baserunners advance on a base hit, and affect the chance of a sacrifice fly.
 The simulation also takes into account such subtle factors as a runner sometimes advancing farther on a hit with 2 outs, since he can run with the crack of the bat.
 Stolen bases are important as you can only steal in our games up to as often, and with as much chance of success, as in the majors.
 Other stats used include a batter's differences in his hitting against left-handed and right-handed pitchers.
-We do not have actual lefty-righty stats for individual players for 1985-88, so this difference is the same for all players in this game.
-Generally, a right handed batter hits about 15 points lower against a right-handed pitcher than vs. a LHP, a left-handed hitter hits about 35 points lower against left-handed pitchers than vs. RHPs.
+We do not have actual lefty-righty stats for individual players for 1985-1988, so this difference is the same for all players in this game.
+Generally, a right handed batter hits about 15 points lower against a right-handed pitchers than vs. RHPs.
 Having left- and right-handed pinch hitters IS as important in Scoresheet Baseball as in the majors.
 When a pitcher bats we use his actual hits and general batting performance from the appropriate year.